 Van Fleet spent eight seasons (2003-10) with the Association for Volleyball Professionals, competing in over 80 career sand tournaments and representing the United States abroad.
 She is well-known throughout the sport and has worked with some of the top athletes and coaches in the game.
-She earned five top-10 finishes during her pro career and medaled during NORCECA competition in Mexico and Guatemala City.
+She earned five top-10 AVP finishes during her pro career and medaled during NORCECA competitions in Mexico and Guatemala City.

 Van Fleet spent her off-seasons working in the marketing industry, creating and executing direct-mail and email campaigns.